RParedesPalacios/Layers/Tutorial/readme.md

 ### Networks - Layers - FO

 * FO has a mandatory parameter _{classification,regression}_ that define the cost error: cross-entropy or mse respectively
-*  For regression, optionally, we can define an _autoencoder_
+*  For regression, optionally, we can define an _autoencoder_, and also _autoencoder_ as a shotcut

 ~~~c
 network N1 {